A Gaussian Sliding Windows Regression Model for Hydrological Inference: Simulation Study

 In order to evaluate the Gaussian SWR model, we deploy evaluation metrics to assess both the accuracy of parameter estimation and the predictive performance.
 To facilitate the assessment of the estimated parameters, we introduce the notion of \textit{overlap} between two weight vectors with equal dimensions, $\bm{w}^{(1)},\bm{w}^{(2)}\in\mathbb{R}^t$ as follows:

-Hence, in a functional setting, the overlap would describe the area covered by the minimum of both kernel functions; in our discretized scenario, the integral is replaced by a sum.
+Hence, in a functional setting, the overlap would describe the area covered by the minimum of both kernel functions.
 Since both weight vectors are positive and sum to 1 due to the normalization condition, the overlap will be in $[0,1]$ and reaches $1$ only if both weight vectors are exactly equal.
+For a multiple-window setting, a combined kernel takes account of the kernel weights but is then normalized for ease of comparison when computing the overlap.

-We group the evaluation criteria applied to our model results into two categories: \begin{itemize} \item \textbf{Kernel overlap}: When combining all estimated windows to a joint weight vector, the overlap between the full predicted and the ground truth kernels is assessed (including the weighting of windows by regression parameters $\bm{\beta}$).
+We group the evaluation criteria applied to our model results into two categories: \begin{itemize} \item \textbf{Kernel overlap}: When combining all estimated windows to a joint weight vector i.e., the mixture of all kernels, the overlap between the full predicted and the ground truth kernels is assessed (including the weighting of windows by regression parameters $\bm{\beta}$).
 In particular, we compute the overlap $O(\hat{\bm{\theta}},\bm{\theta})$, where $\hat{\bm{\theta}} = (\hat{\bm{\beta}}, \hat{\bm{\delta}}, \hat{\bm{\sigma}})$, and $\bm{\theta} = (\bm{\beta}, \bm{\delta}, \bm{\sigma})$, respectively.
 Thus, the combined kernel overlap evaluates the quality of overall parameter estimation, including the regression parameters $\bm{\beta}$. \item \textbf{Predictive performance}: Conventional regression metrics are used to evaluate the predictive performance of the model on the test set \citep{kuhn2019applied}.
 These include the root mean squared error (RMSE), as well as the coefficient of determination ($R^2$) on the test set.
 The latter is also known as Nash-Sutcliffe Efficiency (NSE) in hydrology~\citep{nash1970nsc} and is introduced in Eq.~(\ref{eq:r2}).
 In addition, the Kling-Gupta efficiency (KGE) is a performance metric used in hydrology which, unlike the NSE, independently encourages predictions to match the variability of observations, thereby removing the tendency of NSE to underestimate high flows and overestimate low flows \citep{gupta2009kge}.
 It uses the following formulation:

-where $r$ denotes the Pearson correlation coefficient between $y_T$ and $\hat{y}_T$, $\mu$ represents the respective means, and $\sigma$ represents the respective standard deviations.
-All performance metrics are implemented using the R package \textit{hydroGOF} \citep{bigiarini2020hydroGOF}. \end{itemize}
+where $r$ denotes the Pearson correlation coefficient between $\bm{y}_T$ and $\hat{\bm{y}}_T$, $\mu$ represents the respective means, and $\sigma$ represents the respective standard deviations.
+All performance metrics are implemented using the R package {\tt hydroGOF} \citep{bigiarini2020hydroGOF}. \end{itemize}